Otto names make an interesting bunch.

 ELODIE

-A fast-rising favorite, Elodie entered the US Top 1000 in 2019.
+A fast-rising favorite, Elodie entered the US Top 1000 in 2019 and continues to soar.
 No one would connect it to Otto.
 But it’s the French form of the Spanish Alodia.
-And Alodia probably came to Spain with the Visigoths between the 600s and 800s, and comes from the element aud.
-We remember Alodia because was martyred in the ninth century during the Christian persecutions in Cordoba, along with her sister Nunila.
+And Alodia probably came to Spain with the Visigoths between the 600s and 800s.
+It tracks back to the element aud.
+We remember Alodia because she was martyred in the ninth century during the Christian persecutions in Cordoba, along with her sister Nunila.
 But Elodie succeeds mainly on sound, a mix of Ellie and Emily and Sadie, too.
+It could be the perfect name for parents after something that shortens to Ellie but feels less expected than Eloise.

 Ead is the Old English equivalent of Aud, and it also features in many a name.
-It might be a stretch to call these Otto names, but they share some onomastic DNA.
-While the connects are there, it might be far from obvious.
+It might be a stretch to call these Otto names, but they share some lingusitic DNA.

 EDGAR, EDITH, EDMUND, EDWARD, EDWIN, EDWINA